aipng/forms/README.md

 Latte
 -----

-Input description macro helps to show control's description in template when using manual render.
+Input description macro helps to show control's description in template when using manual rendering.

 Register in config.neon: